 All food brought from home MUST be certified Kosher with proper Rabbinic supervision.
-Acceptable supervisions include O-U, O-K, Star-K, and Chaf-K. While different people have varying levels of Kashrut observance, when it comes to school, please make sure that everything meets the highest community standard.
+Acceptable supervisions include ORB, CRC, O-U, O-K, Star-K, and Chaf-K. While different people have varying levels of Kashrut observance, when it comes to school, please make sure that everything meets the highest community standard.
 Children are extremely sensitive to the remarks of other children as to the Kashrut of their food.
-Food prepared at home may not be shared or distributed.
-If you have any questions regarding what is kosher, please call the Head of School or the Principals.
+If you have any questionsregarding what is kosher, please call the Principals.